patrickpichler/going-minimal/talk.md

 things such as a config file, as well as the layers, that make up the container.
 All layers are then also stored as tar balls in the image.

+If you take one thing from this talk, it should be that containers are like onions, they have layers.

+But how are those layers created?

+Most instructions used in a dockerfile will be executed during the container build time.
+The docker builder then checks what files did change during the execution, puts them into a tar ball and moves on to the next instruction.
+It also records the order of the tar balls into a field in the manifest.

-Each instruction in a Dockerfile creates a new layer.
-In our example, there will be `4` layers created.
-In the end a layer is once again a tar ball containing files and folders.
-When you then create a container from that image, you can imagine the container runtime extracting all files from the tar balls one by one in the order specified by the `manifest.json`.
-This is not exactly what is happening, but it is good enough to for now.
+When you now try to run the container from an image, you can imaging that the container runtime (docker in our case) will exatract all the layer tar balls in the order as specified by the containers `manifest.json`.
+This is not exactly what is happening, but good enough to understand what is going on.

 All of this works pretty fine for adding new files in layers.
 Deleting a file is a bit more tricky.
 Let's have a look at the Docker image spec.
 It says that file deletion are handled by special